spryker/spryker-docs/docs/scos/user/intro-to-spryker/contribute-to-documentation/build-the-documentation-site.md

 The installation process is different depending whether you are using a Mac with an Intel processor or with a Silicon M1 chip.
 To find out whether you have an Intel or a Silicon M1 Mac, click the **Apple** menu and choose **About This Mac**.

-- Silicon Macs with the M1 processor show an item labeled _Chip_ followed by the name of the Apple chip.
+* Silicon Macs with the M1 processor show an item labeled _Chip_ followed by the name of the Apple chip.

-- Intel-based Macs show an item labeled _Processor_ followed by the name and/or model number of the Intel processor.
+* Intel-based Macs show an item labeled _Processor_ followed by the name and/or model number of the Intel processor.

 {% endinfo_block %}

-{% info_block warningBox "On M1 Macs, Open Terminal using Rosetta" %}
+{% info_block warningBox "MacOS on M1 processor – Open Terminal using Rosetta" %}

 On a **MacBook with the M1 processor**, make sure your Terminal is opened with Rosetta 2, by following the instructions here.
 Rosetta is a translation layer that enables non-native Intel x86 apps, including Homebrew, to run on Apple Silicon Macs.
 To open your terminal using Rosetta: